newebtime/jbuilder-cli/README.md

 - Ask more informations for the project
 - Create a composer.json with the packagename as name
-- Do some check and validation (package name, paths)
 - Ask to add fof30 to .gitignore (it will be downloaded automaticaly on project:install)
-- Refactorize a bit, it become messy
 - Add help to each command

 # Requirements